 In general, following surgery or radiation therapy, the PSA level in the blood usually drops.
 If the PSA level starts to rise again, it may be a sign that the cancer has come back.
 If the cancer does return after the original treatment, it is called recurrent cancer.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including where the recurrence is located.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence, including where the recurrence is located.
 The cancer may come back in the prostate (called a local recurrence), in the tissues or lymph nodes near the prostate (a regional recurrence), or in another part of the body, such as the bones, lungs, or liver (a distant or metastatic recurrence).
 Sometimes the doctor cannot find a tumor even though the PSA level has increased.
-This is known as a PSA-only recurrence.
+This is known as a PSA-only or biochemical recurrence.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-If treatment fails
+If treatment doesn’t work

 Recovery from cancer is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal cancer.
+If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and it may be difficult to discuss.
+This diagnosis is stressful, and for many people, advanced cancer may be difficult to discuss.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Patients who have advanced cancer and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment, including a hospital bed, can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement.
+Learn more about grief and loss.